yunusyavuzhanafsar/baslangic-seviye-frontend-web-development-patikasi/Css-hw2/Readme.md

-The Page view is like this. -->
+The Page view is as follows. -->

 ![Google 1998 my-project](https://github.com/user-attachments/assets/a34bb481-b34e-4a98-be53-4f6cda154de9)